Major leaguers praise inclusion of Negro Leagues statistics into major league records

 “I made sure to look up him and Oscar Charleston and some of the other guys who finished up near the top of the list,” said Cobb, who works in commercial real estate.
 “So I think it’s a really exciting thing for baseball history.”

+When Brett Tinker heard about the incorporation of the Negro League statistics, he was moved to tears.

+“It’s an honor.
+It’s overdue, not just for my grandfather, but a lot of those players who never had that chance to have that recognition,” he said.

-AP Baseball Writer Ronald Blum, and AP freelance reporters Dana Gauruder and Gary Schatz contributed to this story.
+AP Baseball Writer Ronald Blum, AP Sports Writer Beth Harris, and freelance reporters Dana Gauruder, Ben Ross, Bill Trocchi and Gary Schatz contributed to this report.

 AP MLB: https://apnews.com/hub/MLB